afmkt/syncraft/docs/internal/lexer-dfa-integration.md

 - Regex pattern (`re.Pattern`) support in the collector and regex→FA compilation.
 - Case-insensitive matching transform for `token(case_sensitive=False)`.
 - Intersection (&) and difference (-) planning in the builder compiler (requires DFA planning step).
 These IR nodes currently raise `NotImplementedError` during NFA compilation.
-- Mode stack application (push/pop/set) during match; placeholders exist in `LexPolicy` and trim loops to insert this.
+- Mode stack application (push/pop/set) during match; placeholders exist in `LexPolicy` to insert this.
 - A dedicated `Syntax.lex(...)` terminal wired to use the shared `Matcher` and pass `allowed_tags`.
 - Optional DFA minimization threshold and per-mode DFA partitioning.